On Complexity Bounds and Confluence of Parallel Term Rewriting: Term rewriting and innermost runtime complexity

+We would also like to find \emph{lower} bounds on the complexity of parallel evaluation.
+It turns out that if we are dealing with a \emph{confluent} input program (roughly speaking, a program with deterministic results), \autoref{sec:dt_to_irc} lets us reuse methods to find lower bounds for sequential complexity of term rewriting systems to get answers for lower bounds for the \emph{parallel} complexity of our \emph{original} program.
+But to be able to apply these methods, we must somehow know that the input program is indeed confluent.
+This is why \autoref{sec:confluence} introduces methods for analysing \emph{confluence} of a term rewrite system in our parallel evaluation strategy.
+Then \autoref{sec:expe} gives experimental evidence of the practicality of our methods on large standard benchmark sets.
+We discuss related work \journal{and conclude} in~\autoref{sec:related}.

+\emph{Limitations.} Our approach to complexity analysis of parallel-innermost rewriting is transformational, by generating problem instances that can be handled by existing complexity analysis tools for (sequential) innermost rewriting \cite{aprove-tool,tct} as backends.
+Therefore, the precision of our analysis is limited by the precision of these backend tools, and improvements to their precision should carry over directly also to the analysis of parallel-innermost rewriting.

+Moreover, while our contributions aim to be applicable to complexity analysis of programming languages with algebraic data types that use innermost/call-by-value evaluation strategies, we present them in the setting of first-order term rewriting without built-in data types, for parallel-innermost runtime complexity.
+Extensions to first-order term rewriting with logical constraints \cite{lctrs13,lctrsTocl}, to higher-order rewriting without \cite{thesisKop} and with \cite{esop24lcstrs} logical constraints, and to rewrite strategies that rewrite at even more positions simultaneously than parallel-innermost rewriting \cite{gpu_trs_journal} would be natural next steps.
+Similarly, we anticipate extensions from term rewriting to programming languages with call-by-value evaluation strategies, such as OCaml or Scala.

-\section{Term Rewriting and Innermost Runtime Complexity}
+\section{Term rewriting and innermost runtime complexity}

-We assume basic familiarity with term rewriting (see, e.g., \cite{BaaderNipkow}) and recall standard definitions to fix notation.
+We assume basic familiarity with term rewriting (see, e.g., \cite{BaaderNipkow}) and recall standard definitions to fix notation, which we illustrate in Example~\ref{ex:size1}.
 As customary for analysis of runtime complexity of rewriting, we consider terms as \emph{tree-shaped} objects, without sharing of subtrees.